syncfusion-content/blazor-docs/blazor/file-manager/how-to/add-custom-tool-bar.md

 # Adding Custom Item to Toolbar in Blazor FileManager Component

-The toolbar items can be customized using the `ToolbarSettings` API and `ToolbarCreated` events.
+The custom toolbar items can be added and customized using the `ToolbarSettings` API and `ToolbarCreated` events.

-The following example shows adding a custom item in the toolbar.
-The new toolbar button is added using `ToolbarSettings`.
-The `ToolbarCreated` event is used to add extra properties for the new toolbar button.
+The new toolbar button 'Custom' is added using `ToolbarSettings` property.
+Also, added prefix icon and tooltip to the newly added toolbar button using `ToolbarCreated` event.

 ```cshtml